gabrielfldantas/py-webserver/README.md

 # Python Simple Webserver

-Python Flask + Waitress MVC webserver that stores incoming requests in Postgres, with basic or token authentication.
+Python Flask + Gunicorn MVC webserver that stores incoming requests in Postgres, with basic or token authentication.

 It exposes 4 POSTs endpoints, all of them stores data:
 - /booking